vacp2p/10ksim/deployment/traffic_monitor/README.md

 ![alt text](image.png)

-It will log traffic speeds on the following ports:
+It will log traffic speeds on the following ports by default:
 - 8545: "json-rpc"
 - 9000: "discv5"
 - 60000: "libp2p"

-Future improvements:
-- Exclude overhead traffic (TCP, UDP, wire protocol, etc.)
+If it is given custom ports via the --ports flag, it will log the traffic speeds for those ports.

 ## Usage
 Build and push the image: